Submitter's guide to rejections

 Again, there's always variation between publications.
 Some rarely, if ever, use personal rejections.
 Others make it a common practice.

-So now that you can identify types of rejections, what's next?
+Now that you can identify types of rejections, what's next?
+Learn more in Part 2: Rejection records.